GeigerAI/TrackingMCP/README.md

    - Verify API credentials in `.env` file
    - Check if using correct sandbox/production endpoints
    - Ensure OAuth flow completed for UPS
+   - **OnTrac**: "Invalid Username or Password" error means:
+     - You need to contact ont@ontrac.com for API access
+     - Include your account number in the request
+     - The test credentials in documentation may not work

 2. **Tracking Failures**:
    - Validate tracking number format